 - The Staff: Ask about the staff.
 What is the camper to staff ratio?
 How old are the camp counselors?
 What kind training do they have?

 - Safety & Processes: These are details that you may not think of, but are important.
 Is it a car drop off or are you required to walk the child into camp to sign-in?
 If it an outdoor camp you may want to know the plan for extreme weather (storms, excessive heat, etc.).
-If swimming is part of the week’s activity, you’ll want to ask all the details.
+What are the safety protocols if swimming is part of the week’s activity?
 If field trips are included, ask about transportation.

 - Your Child’s Personality and Interests: Some kids like the routine of going to the same camp all summer long.
 And let’s face it – this is the easiest option for most parents.
 But some kids get bored with this option and prefer to mix it up.
 Honestly, this is a balancing act that may take a few summers of trial and error to figure out.